TMG-nl/sherman/README.md

 The images should be located in a module's img/base64/ directory and be referenced from the CSS as "url(base64/{fileName})".

+### jquery

+This feature includes jQuery into the boot module.

+NOTE: the bundled jquery.js has been heavily stripped (no support for IE6 and 7, no support for ondomready scripts, no support for adding script tags during DOM manipulations, etc.).
+If you want to use a stock jQuery implementation, you can create the directory /features/jquery in your own project, and put a fresh jquery.js in there.

 ### jquery-tmpl

 This feature includes jQuery templates into a module.